notebooks, lunches, snacks and sacks (get prepping!)

 Can you feel it too?

-My boy, Gilbert, still has a few more weeks before he loads up his backpack and heads off to the first day of his junior year, yet my mind is already on his long days away and lunch sacks to pack (when he’ll let me), and I know many of my clients and friends have already heard the first-day-of-school bell ring.
+My boy, Gilbert, still has a few more weeks before he loads up his backpack and heads off to the first day of his senior year of high school, yet my mind is already on his long days away and lunch sacks to pack (which he now does on his own).
+Many of our clients in the Functional Nutrition Alliance Clinic have already heard the first-day-of-school bell ring!

 It can be hard when the lazy days of summer give way to the mad rush of getting everyone out the door on time with a nourishing breakfast in their belly and a healthy lunch in tow.
 I get it!